gerardabello/spring-animation-keyframes/README.md

 # Spring animation keyframes

-Generates a keyframe list to be used inside the css `@keyframes` rule, using physically based spring equations.
+Generates a keyframe list to be used inside the css `@keyframes` rule, using physically based spring motion.

 Similar and inspired by react-spring, but with the objective of not relying on a Javascript runtime.
 That has the advantage of a much more performant animation, even when running blocking javascript.
 As the keyframes are pre-generated, this library does not work for dynamic animations, for example involving drag-and-drop.

 ## Install
 ```